elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 2.1
  - Ability to change the view in the controller.
+ - Complete rewriting of codes related to new lines of executable files

 **Problems that were solved**
  - Delete unused variable ex of the final view class